 Artists Susi Arnott and Crispin Hughes are both experienced UK scuba divers with a particular scientific and imaginative interest in the effects of tides in enclosed spaces.
 Their previous collaborative works include Unquiet Thames and Stone Hole.

-This was a very large, impressive looking multifaceted festival celebrating the Thames Estuary and it landscapes and cultures.
-It has now ended but lots of great info and images and links are on the website.
-Link to Programme here.
+This were large, impressive looking multifaceted festivals celebrating the Thames Estuary and it landscapes and cultures.
+Both have now ended but lots of great info, images and links are on the websites.

 Here is a map of the festival locations.
 The links are not live!!